In this document

 Soiling losses

 Soiling losses are an essential factor in the energy yield simulation, as they affect the amount of solar radiation that reaches the PV modules.
-In Solargis Evaluate, these losses are applied to the GTI calculated in the previous steps.
+In Solargis Evaluate, these losses are applied to the GTI calculated in the previous step.
+For bifacial energy systems, the simulation is done separately for the front and rear sides.

 Method of application: Soiling losses are typically applied as average monthly figures or as a single yearly figure.
 Users have the option to overwrite these values if needed.